EVE-Tools/element43/docs_src/installation.rst

 Additional applications
 """""""""""""""""""""""
-* Run ``django-admin.py celeryd -B -E`` for EVE API polling and several other scheduled tasks
+* Run ``celery worker -P eventlet -c 10 -A element43`` for parallel EVE API polling and several other scheduled tasks
+* Run ``celery -A element43 beat`` for task scheduling
 * Run ``python pathfind.py`` at ``element43/pathfind`` for the pathfinding API

 Running the devserver